-Population Based - We value a primary focus on the health of populations, promoting community and family-centered health, using ecological frameworks.

-- Prevention Oriented We value health promotion and disease prevention as a key approach to primary prevention. - Interdisciplinary Minded We value the strength of perspectives and unique contributions found in many disciplines and thereby seek to foster respect and collaboration. - Student Centered We value students as our primary customer and strive to meet their needs through mentored research, teaching or service opportunities. - Integrity Committed We value personal and organizational integrity as sought through a collective commitment to the Honor Code and the AIMS of a BYU education.
+- Population Based - We value a primary focus on the health of populations, promoting community and family-centered health, using ecological frameworks. - Prevention Oriented We value health promotion and disease prevention as a key approach to primary prevention. - Interdisciplinary Minded We value the strength of perspectives and unique contributions found in many disciplines and thereby seek to foster respect and collaboration. - Student Centered We value students as our primary customer and strive to meet their needs through mentored research, teaching, or service opportunities.